 Discovering moths in your home can cause concern.
-While moths may seem less intimidating than rats or other pests, they can still cause significant damage.
-From ruining clothes and textiles to contaminating your food, moths can quickly turn from a minor nuisance to a major concern.
+While moths may seem less intimidating than rats or other pests, they can still cause significant damage – from ruining clothes and textiles to contaminating stored food.

-Although professional pest control services and local authorities offer moth elimination solutions, these options can be expensive.
-Tackling a moth infestation yourself might seem daunting at first, but with the right products and some sound advice from our team at PestBuddy.co.uk, you can manage the moth situation efficiently and affordably.
+Professional moth control can be expensive, and tackling an infestation yourself might feel daunting at first.
+But with the right products and some sound advice from our team at PestBuddy, you can deal with moths efficiently and affordably.

 Types of Moths

-Common clothes moths are sometimes known as webbing clothes moths because of the fine silk webbing that they leave on clothes.
-These moths feed entirely on animal fibres such as wool, fur, silk, and leather.
-All of these materials contain keratin, which is fibrous and easy for moths to digest.
-Clothes moths are small and beige and look very similar to the grain moths that infest food bins.
-Common clothes moths have narrow wings that are fringed with small hairs.
-They prefer dark, quiet areas and are seldom seen.
-This means that they can cause a lot of damage to clothing, linen, and furnishings before they are detected.
+Common clothes moths are sometimes known as webbing clothes moths because of the fine silk webbing they leave on clothes.
+They feed entirely on animal fibres such as wool, fur, silk and leather, all of which contain keratin – fibrous and easy for larvae to digest.
+Clothes moths are small and beige, with narrow wings fringed with fine hairs, and they prefer dark, quiet areas, so they're seldom seen.
+That's exactly why they can do a lot of damage to clothing, linen and furnishings before they're noticed.
+(Its close relative, the case-bearing clothes moth, behaves the same way but its larvae drag a small silk case around with them.)

 Indian-meal Moth (Plodia interpunctella)

-Indian-meal moths are otherwise known as hanger-downers, pantry moths, weevil moths, grain moths, or flour moths.
-These moths are not native to India but get their name from feeding on Indian meal, or cornmeal.
-The top half of their wings are a light, creamy colour, with brown and bronze colouring on the bottom half.
-The adult moths are between 8 and 10mm long, and the larvae are a creamy-white colour with a brown head.
+Indian-meal moths are also known as pantry moths, weevil moths, grain moths or flour moths.
+They're not native to India but take their name from feeding on Indian meal (cornmeal).
+The top half of their wings is a light, creamy colour, with brown and bronze towards the bottom.
+Adults are 8 to 10mm long, and the larvae are creamy-white with a brown head.

-Found in most countries today, the white-shouldered house moth is drawn to light sources.
-They like to live inside buildings.
-In particular, they are often found near food sources such as grain storage areas, kitchens, and pantries.
-This moth has distinct white shoulders and wings that are a greyish colour with dark patches.
-The adult female lays up to 200 eggs that hatch in one to two weeks.
-The larvae live on plant and animal matter, grains and cereals, dried fruit, seeds, rotting wood, potatoes, wool, old textiles, and even guana.
-Because of their wide dietary inclinations, white-shouldered house moths pose a risk to food and animal-based fabric items in your home.
+Found in most countries, the white-shouldered house moth is drawn to light and likes to live indoors, often near food sources such as grain stores, kitchens and pantries.
+It has distinct white shoulders and greyish wings with dark patches.
+The female lays up to 200 eggs that hatch in one to two weeks.
+The larvae feed on a wide range of material – grains, cereals, dried fruit, seeds, rotting wood, wool, old textiles and more – so this moth poses a risk to both food and animal-based fabrics in the home.

 Moth Behaviour